jamesjoko/MemNN/README.md

 - base.fvecs: The vectors in which a search is performed
 - groundtruth.ivecs: pre-computed k nearest neighbors. test labels/true values
-- learn.fvecs: vectors to find the parameters involved in a particular method (we will probably not use this)
+- learn.fvecs: vectors to find the parameters involved in a particular method (we do not use this)
 - query.fvecs: test set

 For the 10k vectors data, the sizes of these arrays are (10000, 128), (100, 100), (25000, 128), and (100, 128) respectively.